Kristina01111000/WordPressTheme/README.md

 		- set up 2 groups (patients + paid) $29
 		- got api certificates from him
 		- set it up
+		- ?make different url for patients group?
 	-  make sure everything automatically updates
 		- so far only peepso is not updating automatically
+	- center sidebar text
+	- add sidebar to front page that jumps to sections
+	- add yellow tiles to button background -> need different tiles
+	- change to dr w's patients, not current patients
+	- change price to 29, not 29.99
+	- add cost into to front page
+	- add text to top of registration page talking about the cost